laro/Cilia/README.md

             - ~~https://stackoverflow.com/a/9864472~~
             - This would not work for virtual functions

+- Array
+    - `cilia::Array<T>`
+    - Not called `cilia::Vector<T>`, because this could easily collide with the mathematical (numerical/geometric) Vector.
+    - (See Matrix & Vector, even though they are in other sub-namespaces.)

 - Matrix & Vector
     - BLAS (Basic Linear Algebra Subprograms)
     - Geometry